Duncan Ferguson: Rangers

-Ferguson moved to Rangers in 1993 for a transfer fee of £4 million, which set a new British record.
+A 22-year-old Ferguson moved to Rangers in 1993 for a transfer fee of £4 million, which set a new British record.
 During a match with Raith Rovers in April 1994, Ferguson headbutted the visitors' John McStay in the south-west corner of the Ibrox pitch.
 Referee Kenny Clark did not see the incident, but Ferguson was subsequently charged and found guilty of assault.
-As it was his third conviction for assault, in addition to two other convictions, he received a three-month prison sentence in October 1995.
+As it was his third conviction for assault, he received a three-month prison sentence in October 1995.
 The SFA banned Ferguson for 12 matches before the court case was heard.

 Ferguson scored a last-minute winner against Motherwell, from a Brian Laudrup pass, in the first game of the season.
 Four days later, he scored a hat-trick in a 6–1 win over Arbroath.

 Of Ferguson's time at Rangers, one of his strike partners Mark Hateley said: "Duncan was a really good player, but I think he came to Rangers a couple of years too early.
 Walter Smith wanted me to take him under my wing.
 He was a boisterous young lad who wanted to play all the time.
 It was a period in his career where he'd gone from being a big fish in a small pond to being a small fish in the big pond at Rangers.
 He probably found that a bit difficult."
+Smith was the assistant manager at Dundee United when he spotted a young Ferguson in Tayside youth football.
+Smith had moved on to Rangers by the time Ferguson arrived at Tannadice.